menelik7/Bamazon/README.md

 Our database has two tables:
 1. `products` will be used to display available items to the customer, as well as products for sale to the Manager.
-2. `departments` will be used to display products for sale to the Supervisor.
+2. `departments` will be used to display products sales to the Supervisor.

 ## Bamazon Customer